mteodoro11/work-project/README.md

 # work-project
  Work Project Master's in Finance Thesis at Nova SBE 22/23

-Data files are retrieved from S&P Global Market Intelligence Data Through Wharton Research Data Services (WRDS) and therefore are not allowed to be publicly shared, nevertheless, results of the developed analysis can be found in this repository.
+Data files containd data retrieved from S&P Global Market Intelligence Data Through Wharton Research Data Services (WRDS) and therefore are not allowed to be publicly shared, nevertheless, results of the developed analysis can be found in this repository.

 Data gathering stucture is constructed as follows: